tmp-mle-int/mle-2020/README.md

 The code you'll find is a naive implementation with number of shortcomings preventing the collaboration of multiple MLE and Data Scientists:
-- It is not possible to introduce easily new features mainly because the code is just a bunch of functions in one file.
+- It is not possible to introduce easily new functionalities mainly because the code is just a bunch of functions in one onotebook.
 - The code can not be scaled to other datasets or variations of the tasks.
 - There is no evaluation of the performances.
-- There is no testing
+- There is no unit testing

-Additionaly, if you think of any features that would be an interesting, feel free to add them.
+Your main task is to refactor the code from the notebook to python files.
+The goal of this refactoring is to solve the shortcomings listed above.
+Optionally, if you have the time and some ideas of features to introduce, feel free to do so.

-For example, what about looking at similar users to find a recommendation for our targeted user ?
+The projects will be evaluated on the quality of the source code produced.
+The closer to "clean code", the better.

 ## Answer modalities